Model-Free Mean-Field Reinforcement Learning: Mean-Field MDP and Mean-Field Q-Learning: Mean-Field Q-Learning

+We then split the proof into three steps, which consist in bounding from above each term in the right hand side.

+6pt \textbf{Step 1.} We first analyze the difference between $\check Q_{N_{\mathrm{epi}}}$ and $\check Q^*$.
 This comes from standard convergence results on Q-learning for finite state-action spaces.
-More precisely, under Assumptions~\ref{hyp:bdd-smooth-data}, \ref{hyp:covering-time} and~\ref{hyp:learning-rates}, we can apply Theorem 4 and Corollary 34 in~\cite{MR2247972} for asynchronous Q-learning and polynomial learning rates, and we obtain that, with probability at least $1-\delta$, $\|\check Q_{N_{epi}} - \check Q \|_\infty \le \epsilon$, given that $N_{epi}$ is of order~\eqref{eq:LB-Nepi-tabular}.
+More precisely, under Assumptions~\ref{hyp:bdd-smooth-data} and \ref{hyp:covering-time}, with our choice of learning rates, and given that $N_{\mathrm{epi}}$ is of order~\eqref{eq:LB-Nepi-tabular}, we can apply Theorem~4 and Corollary~34 in~\cite{MR2247972} for asynchronous Q-learning and polynomial learning rates, and we obtain that, with probability at least $1-\delta$,